Gluten Good or Bad Explained

-The book contains recipes, case studies, and other valuable information about changing your diet to live a healthier life if you are wheat, gluten sensitive, or have celiac disease.
+The book contains recipes, case studies, and other valuable information about changing your diet.
+The idea is to live a healthier life if you are wheat-sensitive, gluten-sensitive, or have celiac disease.
 The author even explains the differences between gluten sensitivity, wheat sensitivity, and celiac disease.

 I found this information helpful because my chiropractor tested me for allergies and told me I am allergic to wheat.
 I thought wheat and gluten were one of the same--they are not.
 I would not have known that if I hadn't read the book.
 Gluten is in wheat but is not the cause of being allergic to wheat.

 Celiac disease is the most important one to diagnose.

 The hardship the disease can cause the body is awful.
 Celiac disease test is the best way to achieve a celiac disease diagnosis.
-The book does suggest it might be a smart move if you want to eliminate gluten altogether by yourself and see how you do.
+The book does suggest it might be a smart move if you want to eliminate gluten by yourself and see how you do.

 The author suggests eliminating gluten from your diet altogether.
 If you feel better and do better, then it is the right action.
 Some call this self-prescribe but make sure you do feel better.
 A lot of people eliminate gluten from their diet for no reason when they might have another health issue misunderstood as a "gluten" problem.